microsoft/vscode-dev-containers/containers/azure-functions-java-8/README.md

 ## Using this definition with an existing folder

 This definition requires an Azure subscription to use.
-You can create a [free account here](https://azure.microsoft.com/en-us/free/serverless/) and learn more about using [Azure Functions with VS Code here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code).
+You can create a [free account here](https://azure.microsoft.com/en-us/free/serverless/), learn more about using [Azure Functions with VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code) and [Java Azure Functions with VS Code](https://code.visualstudio.com/docs/java/java-azurefunctions) here.
 Once you have an Azure account, follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.